alexLayer/gitskills/README.md

 # gitskills

-Creating a new branch is quick & simple ddfs.
+Creating the  new branch is quick & simple ddfs.